bpetya44/next-api/README.md

 <hr>

-# 🛠️ Maybe you wish to Start from scratch?
+# 🛠️ Start from Scratch

 - In your chosen folder type: